IS BA in Conflict Resolution and Civic Leadership*

 Only 9 credit hours from any combination of PACE 399 and PACE 495 courses may be applied toward the major.

-Students interested in the IS BA Peace and Conflict Resolution should carefully review the following Interdisciplinary Studies pages:
+Students interested in the IS BA in Conflict Resolution and Civic Leadership should carefully review the following Interdisciplinary Studies pages:

-For questions or assistance, contact Interdisciplinary Studies (isp@hawaii.edu) or the Matsunaga Institute (uhip@hawaii.edu).
+For questions or assistance, contact Interdisciplinary Studies Academic Advisor Elizabeth Gannaway (gannaway@hawaii.edu) or the Matsunaga Institute (uhip@hawaii.edu).